-20 percent of MLB teams have games postponed due to coronavirus, Cardinals-Brewers the latest: reports
+20 percent of MLB teams have games postponed due to coronavirus, Cardinals-Brewers the latest

 Three Friday games have been postponed because of the illness